LISTEN TO AUDIO OF THIS CONTENT

-One of the most common barbiturates, Phenobarbital (aka Phenobard), was first introduced in 1912 and it continues to be prescribed today.
-Most barbiturates are distributed in pill form, however, some barbiturates such as Phenobarbital are also available in suppository form and an oral liquid for the treatment of people with epilepsy and similar seizure disorders.
+One of the most common forms of this drug is Phenobarbital (aka Phenobard) It was first introduced in 1912 and it continues to be prescribed today.
+Most are distributed in pill form.
+Some such as Phenobarbital are also available in suppository form and an oral liquid.
+These variations are for the treatment of people with epilepsy and similar seizure disorders.

 Recreational Barbiturate Use

-Recent statistics from England and Wales shows that barbiturate-linked deaths dropped significantly from 2000 to 2010 when compared to the previous decade, however, these numbers rose again from 2011 to 2016.
+Recent statistics from England and Wales shows that deaths linked to this drug dropped significantly from 2000 to 2010 when compared to the previous decade, however, these numbers rose again from 2011 to 2016.

-Despite the fact that barbiturates have been largely replaced by benzodiazepines among both medical and recreational users, barbiturate use continues to be linked to numerous overdose incidents each year, and barbiturates have played a role in the deaths of numerous musicians and celebrities.
+Despite the fact they have been largely replaced by benzodiazepines among both medical and recreational users, barbiturate use continues to be linked to numerous overdose incidents each year, and they have played a role in the deaths of numerous musicians and celebrities.

-Like Hendrix, Marilyn Monroe’s sudden death in 1962 was also caused by barbiturate overdose (Pentobarbital) – the same drug that actress Margaux Hemingway used to commit suicide in 1996.
+Like Hendrix, Marilyn Monroe’s sudden death in 1962 was also caused by Pentobarbital – the same drug that actress Margaux Hemingway used to commit suicide in 1996.

-The difference between a therapeutic dose and an overdose is minimal with barbiturates, and regular users often require progressively larger doses in order to achieve the desired effects.
+The difference between a therapeutic dose and an overdose is minimal, and regular users often require progressively larger doses in order to achieve the desired effects.

-Some of the common signs of a barbiturate overdose include:
+Some of the common signs of an overdose can include: